Mrs Clare Cunningham

 WHO TO CONTACT?

 Any concerns relating to Safeguarding Children must be reported to the Designated Safeguarding Lead (DSL) at the earliest possible opportunity.
-Clare Cunningham is the Designated Safeguarding Lead (DSL) for the whole school and Mrs Jennie Williams (DSL for EYFS) takes the lead responsibility for safeguarding children within the EYFS setting.
+Mrs Clare Cunningham is the Designated Safeguarding Lead (DSL) for the whole school and Mrs Sally Weber-Spokes, Miss Zanya Salter (Nursery), Mrs Tory Wilson (Pre-Prep) takes the responsibility for safeguarding children as Deputy Designated Safeguarding Lead (DDSL).
 They are fully responsible for liaising with the local statutory children’s agencies, as appropriate.
 The Board member for Safeguarding, Dr Alison Blakeway, also participates actively in promoting and upholding good practice in terms of the health, welfare and safety of the children in attendance at the school.
-The Headteacher, along with the DSL, is also responsible for ensuring that staff members have regular and appropriate training pertaining to Safeguarding Children.
+The Head, along with the DSL, is also responsible for ensuring that staff members have regular and appropriate training pertaining to Safeguarding Children.

 Dorset County Council has a Designated Officer(s) for our school called the LADO to deal with cases involving concerns over a member of staff or the Head.
 They are to: